 The Integrity Committee advises the Board of Management and line management on the mitigation of fraud risks and on ethical, anti-bribery and anti-corruption matters.
 The Integrity Committee reports quarterly to the Board of Management and every six months to the Supervisory Board.

+As we become more dependent on systems and data, cyber security is becoming increasingly important.
 We manage our digital information and processes across the organisation by ensuring that we secure the data, systems and applications that PostNL uses within its business processes.
-We have a Cyber Security policy in place, which guides the business on how to effectively implement cyber security.
+We have a Cyber Security policy in place to guide the business on how to effectively implement cyber security.
 To help manage our cyber security risks, we first acquire a complete understanding of the systems, data and capabilities we operate across the business.
 We then develop and implement appropriate protective measures, such as controlling access to digital and physical assets, providing awareness, implementing processes to secure data, maintaining baseline network configurations and operations to repair components quickly and deploy technology to ensure cyber resilience.

-In addition in 2020 we have started to explicitly address cyber security in our review of internal controls performed by our suppliers since most of our critical application are implemented based on SaaS and Cloud principles.
-This assessment will be continued in 2021.
+In 2022, we continued to explicitly address cyber security in our review of internal controls performed by our suppliers since most of our critical applications are implemented based on SaaS and Cloud principles.
+This assessment will be continued in 2023.